EricSiaSiewWei/RISC-V-Object-Tracker/README.md

 5. Visualise the resource usage using glances, glances is a debian resource monitoring tool.

 **Note:**
-1. **Camera Assessibility**: VF2 board would have different value for /dev/video#, eg. # may vary from 3 ~ 8 during every bootup or different USB connection of camera.
+1. **Camera Accessibility**: VF2 board would have different value for /dev/video#, eg. # may vary from 3 ~ 8 during every bootup or different USB connection of camera.
 2. **PyTorch Compatibility**: VF2 board did not support the installation of CUDA-based PyTorch libraries, which enabling the use of GPU into the computer vision tasks.
 From the torchv library available on VF2 from command